JK-ocx/trmnl-todoist-today/Readme.md

 ### Step 5: Go live in TRMNL

-Back in your private plugin view, you can select "Ediyt Markup" to paste in the following Liquid:
+Back in your private plugin view, you can select "Edit Markup" to paste in the following Liquid:

 * `plugin\src\full.liquid` > Full
 * `plugin\src\half_horizontal.liquid` > Half horizontal